WDI-SEA/orientation-notes/01-workflow/choosing-tools/readme.md

 ## Bookmark Important Links

-Bookmark your class calendar for [SEI 30](https://sei30.herokuapp.com) so that you have access to your schedule outline.
+Bookmark your class calendar for [SEI 30](https://sei30.herokuapp.com) so that you have access to your schedule outline, and bookmark your [class notes](https://gawdiseattle.gitbook.io/wdi/) so you have access to any reading assigned in class.

 ## Downloading Helpful Tools